Biographies of Prominent

 Elizabeth DeLong

 We, the Utah Deaf community, are fortunate to have Elizabeth DeLong, also known as "Libbie," who has a long list of firsts.
-She was the first Deaf student from Utah to enroll at Gallaudet College in 1897 and the first Deaf woman from Utah to receive a bachelor's degree in 1902.
+She was the first Deaf student from Utah to go to Gallaudet College in 1897 and the first Deaf woman from Utah to get a bachelor's degree in 1902.
 She was also the first in her family to graduate from college.
-She was the first Deaf female Superintendent of the Sunday School for the Ogden Branch of the Deaf and the first Deaf teacher with a degree to teach at the Utah School for the Deaf.
+She was the first Deaf female superintendent of the Sunday School for the Ogden Branch of the Deaf and the first Deaf teacher with a degree to teach at the Utah School for the Deaf.
 Libbie became the first Deaf female president of the Utah Association of the Deaf in 1909, defeating two Deaf male candidates—this was before the 19th Amendment was ratified in 1920 and before Deaf women were allowed to vote in the National Association of the Deaf election in 1965.
 Finally, she was the first Deaf woman to lead a state chapter of the National Association of the Deaf in the United States.

 In retrospect, Libbie was the first to achieve many of her ambitions and continues to inspire people today.
 Utah is fortunate to have her in a leadership role for our Utah Deaf community.